Shop the archives

 Despite the lukewarm review of Pepperland's official launch in the Berkeley Tribe, the show was a success, and the club was drawing people and big-name acts.
 The following weekend (Sept.
 25&26, 1970) Frank Zappa and the Mothers of Invention performed as part of their 'reunion' tour.
 The set was recorded and later released in 2020 as a part of the Mothers 1970 cd box-set commemorating the 50th anniversary of the 1970 Mothers (Zappa Records / Universal Music).
 Two weeks later, on October 16 & 17, 1970, Pink Floyd performed two somewhat sparsely attended but highly memorable shows.
 Certainly well-regarded by those lucky enough to see it.
 "Pink Floyd.
 Wow!
 Man, I was there!"
 Pepperland stage manager Mapes Root recalled proudly.
 "Incredible show!" -and Roots' sentiment is shared by many.

-"I went to both Pink Floyd's Pepperland shows on Oct.16 & 17, 1970, and I still remember to this day how awesome the whole experience was!" attendee Ezra B. Eddy IV wrtoe in 2022.
+"I went to both Pink Floyd's Pepperland shows on Oct.16 & 17, 1970, and I still remember to this day how awesome the whole experience was!" attendee Ezra B. Eddy IV wrote in 2022.
 "It's hard to believe that it didn't last longer than it did!!
 The whole submarine effect was really well done!!!
 And those speakers were fantastic; it was like an "Alice in Wonderland "experience come to life!!!!"

 The Pink Floyd performance is among the most celebrated in Pepperland's history.
 The venue's low stage was too small to accommodate the groups' massive gear, which was largely set up on the dance floor.
 Pullum and The Brotherhood of Light projected fish-eye photos of farm animals at the painted portholes on the walls in reference to the Atom Heart Mother album released a few days before -Pink Floyds' first #1(U.K.) album.
 An estimated 500 people, primarily teenagers, attended the first of the two-night performances.